jsmc2/app-conductor/README.md

 The App Conductor handles these notices by delegating them to injected notice handlers typically named after notice titles.

-Notice handlers are called with the notice, getState, and a self-reference to notify.
+Notice handlers are called with the notice and an "accessories" object, which can be set with whatever properties you want on initialization, for example Redux's dispatch and getState functions.
+Furthermore the notifyAC function is added to accessories.
+Hence notice hander's should have a declaration like this: function some_handler_named_after_a_notice_title(notice, ac) {...}.
+Note "ac" here is short for accessories (and also app-conductor).

-These handlers can do anything - yep even side-effects, but one common chore  is to build an action (a pojo) which is then dispatched to a store - say a redux store's reducers.
-To provide for this one can inject in a redux stores (or similiar type stores) dispatch and getState methods which then the conductor can pass to notice handler if the handler functions have calling params to accept them.
+These handlers can do anything - yep even side-effects.
+One common chore - if one is using a Redux store - is to build an action (a pojo) which can then be dispatched to the the Redux store's reducers.

-Note, if using redux one can use conventional redux patterns and middleware such as redux-thunk or redux-saga, but it's felt that the App-Conductor with handlers provides for an extremely flexible, generalized and non-vendor approach to handling events that lead to state changes and app level activity, since it doesn't conflate an event management/handling solution with a store-state mgt solution.
+Redux users typically conventional redux patterns and middleware such as redux-thunk or redux-saga, and nothing wrong with that, but it's felt that the App-Conductor with handlers provides for an extremely flexible, generalized and non-vendor approach to handling events that lead to state changes and app level activity, since it doesn't conflate an event management/handling solution with a store-state mgt solution.

 Note, handlers can also (recursively) call notify as part of their handling logic.